foreverphoenix/the-phoenix-flavour/content/tpf/customisation/ui-adjustments.md

 [NORDIC UI](https://www.nexusmods.com/skyrimspecialedition/mods/49881) is a full reskin of the SkyUI interface that I personally like a great deal.
 It is quite a departure from the vanilla look and thus not everyone will like it.
 However, if you do, here's how to install it.

 As for **ultrawide** support, there is a [patch](https://www.nexusmods.com/skyrimspecialedition/mods/53909) for the main NORDIC UI mod.
 However, NORDIC UI - Miscellaneous Patches does not include ultrawide support and neither do the other files related to NORDIC UI.
-If you are on an ultrawide monitor, please skip NORDIC UI.
+If you are on an ultrawide monitor, please skip NORDIC).

 ### Mods to disable